 Commodores Charity 2020

 Totnes Boating Association welcomes new members, visiting boat owners, guests, families and dogs on leads to our Clubhouse.
-Our clubhouse bar is open for members every Friday and Sunday, but now has restricted hours due to Covid 19. .
+Our clubhouse bar is normally open for members every Friday and Sunday, but now has restricted hours due to Covid 19. .
 Our club also has a very active social calendar including; barbecues, walks, charity events, theme nights, dinners and dances.
 We also have many boating activities, cruises, visiting other harbours, bbq's down the river and of course the Dartmouth Regatta.

-In addition to members boats members have access to various other craft including sit-on-kayaks, stand-up-paddles and Canadian canoes.
+In addition to members boats members have access to various other craft at the moment this includes sit-on-kayaks and Canadian canoes.
 Stand Up Paddleboards are planned for 2021.